 When?

-It is not yet known when this change in the Driving Licences Regulations (Reglement rijbewijzen) will enter into force.
+This change in the Driving Licences Regulations (Reglement rijbewijzen) entered into force on 1 July 2025.

 Do you think government rules are unclear?